Five Biblical Principles for Tax Policy

 In Old Testament (OT) theocratic Israel, all the people were required to pay a tithe, which meant they were to give ten percent of their income to the Lord.
 Notice Deuteronomy 14:22–23 in this regard:

 God commanded of Israel a flat-rate tax.
-Everyone, no matter what their income, paid the same percentage.
-Israel’s God-ordained flat tax was not a progressive tax that required the wealthy to pay a higher percentage and the poor a lesser, or no amount at all.
+Everyone, no matter what his or her income, paid the same percentage.
+Israel’s God-ordained flat tax was not a progressive tax that required the wealthy to pay a higher percentage and the poor a lesser, or none at all.

 B. THE CENSUS SHEKEL